-In general it is illegal to capture, injure or destroy any wild bird or interfere with its nest or eggs.
+In general, it is illegal to capture, injure or destroy any wild bird or interfere with its nest or eggs.
 The penalties for disregarding the law can be severe.
-General Licences, however, issued by the Scottish Government, allow measures to be taken against certain common species of birds on grounds which include the preservation of public health or public safety.
-Any action taken must be humane and the use of an inhumane method which could cause suffering would be illegal.
-The use of poisons or drugs to take of kill any bird is specifically prohibited except under very special circumstances and with a specific licence issued by teh Scottish Government.
+General Licenses, however, issued by the Scottish Government, allow measures to be taken against certain common species of birds on grounds that include the preservation of public health or public safety.
+Any action taken must be humane and the use of an inhumane method that could cause suffering would be illegal.
+The use of poisons or drugs to take or kill any bird is specifically prohibited except under very special circumstances and with a specific license issued by the Scottish Government.

 In practice there are very few humane methods to kill gulls and skill and experience is needed to deploy them.
-Shooting of roof nesting gulls is not considered humane or safe.
+The shooting of roof nesting gulls is not considered humane or safe.